Independent State of Papua New Guinea

 Birding Papua New Guinea

-Papua New Guinea is an incredibly diverse island both in terms of its culture and its avifauna.
+Many species of birds and mammals found on New Guinea have close genetic links with corresponding species found in Australia.
+One notable feature in common for the two landmasses is the existence of several species of marsupial mammals, including some kangaroos and possums, which are not found elsewhere.
+Papua New Guinea is a mega-diverse country and the country is believed to be the home of many undocumented species of plants and animals.
+It is an incredibly diverse island both in terms of its culture and its avifauna.
 Lying just beyond the easterly remnants of the Asian continent and Wallace’s line it is in most respects very much Australasian.
 There are no Barbets, Woodpeckers or Trogons for example and likewise no primates.
 This isolation has allowed marsupials and many Australasian bird families to flourish.
 Particularly well represented groups include Pigeons, Parrots, Owlet Nightjars, Kingfishers, Australasian warblers and Fantails, Monarchs, Australasian Robins, Honeyeaters, and of course the Birds of Paradise for which this wonderful archipelago is justly famous.

-This geographic isolation, combined with the rugged mountainous interior has also led to an incredible diversification of people.
-For example over 700 languages are spoken, and nearly every valley seems to have its own culture and traditions, with some people not having had their first contact with westerners until the 1930s.
+This geographic isolation, combined with the rugged mountainous interior has also led to an incredible diversification of people and nearly every valley seems to have its own culture and traditions, with some people not having had their first contact with westerners until the 1930s.
 Thankfully this has also allowed much of Papua New Guinea’s natural habitat to remain, and there are still vast expanses of forest, alive with some of the most exciting birds on the planet.

 New Guinea has more than 400 endemic bird species (including offshore islands), although the relatively arbitrary international boundary that bisects the main landmass means that mainland Papua New Guinea supports a mere 25 or so true endemics.
 However these include some astonishingly beautiful species such as Fire-maned Bowerbird, Brown-headed Paradise Kingfisher, Ribbon-tailed Astrapia, and Raggiana, Emperor and Blue Birds of Paradise.

-A three or four week trip to the top sites in Papua New Guinea [listed below] could produce a total of around 300 species, but more intrepid birders with more time will find many other excellent sites just waiting to be discovered.
+A three to four week trip to the top sites in Papua New Guinea (see below) could produce a total of around 300 species, but more intrepid birders with more time will find many other excellent sites just waiting to be discovered.

 Top Sites